-Deepin OS is among the most awesome Operating Systems in the world, period.
-The Debian-based distro has successfully won the hearts of everybody that I know has used it for over a day and its latest release (in the form of version 15.7) brings so many improvements I could have a field day reviewing them all.
+Deepin OS is among the most awesome operating systems in the world, period.
+The Debian-based distro has successfully won the hearts of everybody that I know has used it for over a day and its latest release, Deepin 20 (1002) brings so many improvements I could have a field day reviewing them all.

 If you are not already familiar with this OS then don’t skip this article.

 Deepin OS is an open-source, Debian-based desktop distribution whose aim is to provide users with a beautiful, security-conscious, and user-friendly Operating System.
-It was initially based on Ubuntu until the release of its current major version, 15 when it switched to model Debian.
+It was initially based on Ubuntu until the release of its significant version 15 when it switched to model Debian.

 Deepin Installation & Setup